 Registration Deadlines (see registration directions below)*

-*Ideally, students should register the internship at the beginning of the experience.
-If a summer internship starts in May, please do not wait until the deadline to register.
-If the internship starts after June 9, please contact Amity Fox (firstname.lastname@example.org).
+*Students should register the internship at the beginning of the experience/term.
+If a summer internship starts in May, do not wait until the June deadline to register.
+If you are considering an internship that starts after a published deadline, please contact Amity Fox.

 About the Internship Notation Program (INP)

-The Internship Notation Program is Dickinson's official way of recognizing an internship.
+The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
-While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
+While enrolled in the INP, students attend their internships and complete a reflective curriculum throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will appear on the student's transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

-Several academic disciplines allow or require the internship notation program to fulfill their majors' graduation requirements, including Policy Studies (Law & Policy and Policy Management), Environmental Studies, Women's & Gender Studies, and Archaeology (for those not doing excavation fieldwork), International Business & Management, and the Health Studies Certificate program.
+Several academic disciplines require or allow the internship notation program to fulfill their graduation requirements, including Data Analytics, International Business & Management, Law & Policy, Educational Studies, Women's, Gender & Sexuality Studies, Archaeology (for those not doing excavation fieldwork), the Health Studies Certificate, the Social Innovation and Entrepreneurship (SINE) Certificate and the Food Studies Certificate.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer.

-- Must be pre-professional work experiences that enhance your knowledge about an industry or organization.
+- Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.

-- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Career Center.
+- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Associate Provost for Experiential Learning.

-* For more details, please review the Internship Notation Program Policies.
+* For more details, please review the Internship Program Policies.

 Benefits of the Internship Notation Program

-- Receive support from the Career Center during your internship.
+- Receive support from the Dickinson staff during your internship.

 Register for the Internship Notation Program

-Log in to Gateway and click the "Student Forms" tab.
-The internship registration form will be listed as one of your available forms on the left-hand menu.
+Log in to Gateway and click on the Forms icon.
+The internship registration form is linked on the left-side menu.

 You will know that the registration is submitted correctly when you receive an automatically generated confirmation email.
-If you do not receive the confirmation email, contact the Career Center.
+If you do not receive the confirmation email, contact the Associate Provost for Experiential Learning.

 A. Students have completed the INP at internship sites across the country and the world.
 For information and ideas, check out our "Interns in Action" page.